 - Click on the Signature icon at the top of your message and choose signatures from the menu.
 The signatures and stationary window should come up.
 Choose New and type a name for your signature.

-- Enter your signature text in the signature window.
+- Enter your signature text (copy from above) in the signature window.

 - Click OK, and your signature will be saved.

 - The guidelines for Cornell and ILR logo usage are a little more flexible here.